 After a favorable settlement has been reached, your insurer will likely have a contractual right for reimbursement of medical bills paid on your behalf for the injuries you sustained in the car accident.
 That right is generally written into the insurance policy.
 Insurance companies are entitled to be reimbursed from the settlement through the legal process of subrogation, a term that defines the process that allows your insurance company to recover the money they paid to your medical providers on your behalf.
 The subrogation payment comes from the compensatory damages received in the settlement.

 How and why the at-fault insurance company is responsible for medical bills.

-Because Maine has a traditional ‘at-fault’ system, the driver who caused the car accident is held financially liable for any losses resulting from the accident or, more precisely, that person’s insurance company is.
-Driver’s must be insured.
+Because Maine has a traditional ‘at-fault’ system, the driver who caused the car accident is held financially liable for any losses resulting from the accident or, more precisely, that person’s insurance company.
+Drivers must be insured.
 By law, auto insurance is required on all motor vehicles driven in Maine.
 In an at-fault system, once fault is determined, the driver’s insurance company who caused the accident will pay for the damages.
-Compensation for damages in such cases typically includes medical bills and related expenses, along with other considerations like damage to your vehicle or property, lost wages and benefits, and any other related costs.
+Compensation for damages in such cases typically includes medical bills and related expenses, along with other considerations like damage to your vehicle or property, lost wages and benefits, and other related costs.
 To seek compensation in Maine you will need to:

 - File a claim under the victim’s insurance policy;

 - File a personal injury lawsuit against the responsible party; and/or

 - File a third-party claim with the responsible party’s insurance company.

 How to get paid or reimbursed for the compensation you deserve.